What is a Sleep Study?

 What Should I Bring to My Sleep Study?

-The best rule of thumb is to pretend you are having an overnight stay at a spa.
-Bring things like:
+The best rule of thumb is to pretend you are having an overnight stay at a spa, such as:

 - Comfy and appropriate sleeping attire